0xFacet/ethscriptions-indexer/README.md

 rails s -p 4000
 ```

 You can use this web server to access the API!

-(Note: at the time of writing the API doesn't exist!
-But it will soon)
+Try `http://localhost:4000/ethscriptions/0` to see the first ethscription or `http://localhost:4000/blocks/:number` to see details of any block.